Developing on Android sucks a lot less with Kotlin

 And finally, if you’re looking for a rock-solid team of nerds and creatives in NYC, Berlin, or Shanghai to work on your next Android or iOS project, reach out on Twitter or shoot us an email either on our site or at [email protected].

-Kuno Qing
+Kuno Guan

 Senior Android Developer